| Model & year: 00-06 X5, U.S.

-If you have a problematic power window that fails intermittently, sticking either full up or full down or jamming, here's a very easy, cheap fix.
-Most online write-ups on this subject suggest replacing the whole window motor/track assembly (expensive and a major PIA).
-Upon closer inspection I found this plastic clip may be at fault.
+If you have a problematic power window that sticks either full up or full down, or has jammed, there's potentially an easy and cheap fix.
+Some write-ups on this subject (and service techs) suggest replacing the whole window motor/track assembly (expensive and a major PITA).
+Upon closer inspection I found this plastic clip (image above) may be at fault.

 This clip pinches between the glass and the guide rail holder, which in turn runs along the window guide rail via a cable.
 See image below.
 A single bolt (which installs thru the glass) holds the window to the guide rail holder with a nut on the back side which spreads this plastic clip, holding the window in place.